How to prepare your home for fall with The Ultimate Fall Cleaning Checklist!

-Check Smoke Detectors – Remember to always replace the batteries in your smoke detectors when the time changes.
+Check Smoke Detectors – Remember to always change smoke detector batteries when the time changes.

 Then run a test to make sure they are still working properly.

 Check The Caulk Around Windows & Doors – So you are not throwing your money away on a huge power bill this winter, take this time to check for any damage to the seals or caulking around doors and windows.

 Weatherproof Your Windows – Two years ago, we started putting up window insulator kits on our bedroom windows as soon as the temperature started dropping.

-I compared how much we paid during the fall and winter season to the years prior and I was shocked how something so simple could make such a huge difference.
+I compared how much we paid during the fall and winter seasons to the years prior and I was shocked how something so simple could make such a huge difference.

 They cost under $1 per window and are so simple to put up in the fall and remove in the spring.